algorithmica-org/algorithmica/content/english/hpc/arithmetic/integer.md

 = \lfloor x \cdot \frac{m}{2^s} \rfloor
 $$

 It can be shown that such a pair always exists, and compilers actually perform an optimization like that by themselves.
-Every time they encouncer a division by a constant, they replace it with a multiplication and a binary shift.
+Every time they encounter a division by a constant, they replace it with a multiplication and a binary shift.
 Here is the generated assembly for dividing an `unsigned long long` by $(10^9 + 7)$:

 ```nasm
 ;  input (rdi): x